beastsaber/bsaber/src/collections/posts/hidden-features-of-beatsaver.md

 # No Double Upload

-When you try to upload a map that has already been uploaded it will not allow you to do so and tell you that the Map has already been uploaded.
+When you try to upload a map that has already been uploaded, it will not allow you to do so and will tell you that the map has already been uploaded.
 This is checked via the map hash.
-The upload will also generally verify, that your map file is valid and will work in-game.
+The upload will also generally verify that your map file is valid and will work in-game.

 ![](/uploads/posts/uncovering-beatsaber-features-8.png)

 # Review Curations

 You may be aware that maps can be curated by our curators.
 However, Reviews can also be curated.
 This is sometimes also being referred to as being "featured".
 Curators and Admins can click a button to feature a given review.
 The review will then be shown above all uncurated reviews and have a green border.
-There is by the way no notification for getting your review curated.
+There is, however, no notification that you review has been curated.

 ![](/uploads/posts/uncovering-beatsaber-features-9.png)

 # Showing Bot Maps

-If you ever wondered where all the bot maps are that people talk about, then you may not be aware of the fact, that BeatSaver - by default - hides bot maps.
+If you ever wondered where all the bot maps are that people talk about, then you may not be aware of the fact that BeatSaver, by default, hides bot maps.
 If you want to see bot maps as well, you will need to enable that in the filters!

 ![](/uploads/posts/uncovering-beatsaber-features-10.png)